Louisville Division of Fire: Operations

 The Louisville Division of Fire currently operates out of 21 fire stations, located throughout the city in 4 battalions.
 Each battalion is commanded by a battalion chief.
 The 4 battalions are under the command of a citywide tour commander each shift.
-The Louisville Division of Fire operates 18 engine companies, 8 truck companies (including 3 quints), 2 rescue companies, 3 HazMat units, 3 fireboats, 1 ventilation unit, 3 utility mule ATVs, and numerous special, support, and reserve units.
+The Louisville Division of Fire operates 18 engine companies, 8 truck companies (including 3 quints), 2 rescue companies, 3 HazMat units, 3 fireboats, 1 ventilation unit, 5 utility mule ATVs, and numerous special, support, and reserve units.

 Rescue Company 2 (housed with, and staffed by, the crews of Engine 2 and Truck 1) provides high-angle and dive rescue services.
-Rescue Company 11 (housed with, and staffed by, the crew of Quint 7) provides trench and structural collapse rescue services.
+Rescue Company 7 (housed with, and staffed by, the crew of Quint 7) provides trench and structural collapse rescue services.
 Hazardous materials incidents are handled by Haz-Mat Companies 1, 19, and 21.
-Haz-Mat Company 1 is housed with Engine 1 adjacent the Louisville International Airport, Haz-Mat Company 19 is housed with Engine 19 in the city's west side, near the Rubbertown area, which is home to many industrial plants, and Haz-Mat Company 21 is housed with Engine 21 on the city's northeast side, near downtown.
+Haz-Mat Company 1 is housed with Engine 1, adjacent the Louisville International Airport.
+Haz-Mat Company 19 is housed with Engine 19 in the city's west side, near the Rubbertown area, which is home to many industrial plants.
+Haz-Mat Company 21 is housed with Engine 21 on the city's northeast side, near downtown.